zhanghm1995/GSmoothFace/README.md

 ## Demo

 ### Data preparation
 First of all, please prepare the driven audio you want to test and place them in `./data/audio_samples` folder.
+Here we provide some audio samples for you quickly testing in [BaiduNetDisk](https://pan.baidu.com/s/1v9nlpLgrrEZXy53bwKsvNQ) (code: uhg9).

 ### Run the demo script
 Run the following command in the terminal.
 And before run the demo, please change the `--checkpoint_dir` in the script to specify the path of saved results.
+And please update the `checkpoint` in the script to specify the path of pretrained model.

 ```bash
 bash demo.sh
 ```

-**Note**: if you want to visualize the generated results, you need to specify the `deep3dface_dir` path in the `demo.yaml` file.
-The visualization results will be save in `work_dir/demo/lightning_logs/version_*/vis/train/*` by default.
+The results will be saved to `<checkpoint_dir>/lightning_logs/version_*/vis/train/*` by default, containing the predicted expression parameters in `.npy` format, the rendered video without head pose in `.mp4` format.
+You can play this video for checking the lip-synchronization performance.

 ### Generate the video